antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Ideally EndPoints **SHOULD** be snappy, URLs with more tokens require more effort to understand and increase the chance of making a mistake (in the spelling, order, etc.).

-EndPoints do not need to reflect the underlying relationship between resources, providing this full relationship 'chain' is not relevant for the EndPoint.
+Endpoints do not need to reflect the underlying relationship between resources, providing this full relationship 'chain' is not relevant for the endpoint.

 The Interagent HTTP API Design guidelines provide a good example of when this technique makes sense.
-In this case there is no need to understand what the resources used are, other than their relationship (shown in the first URL example).
+In this case there is no need to understand what the resources used in this example are, other than their relationship (shown in the first URL example).

 > "